ZenYukti/OpenMindWell/OPENMINDWELL_PROJECT_GUIDE.md

 #### 11. Test the Application

 1. Open http://localhost:3000 in your browser
-2. You should see the landing page with disclaimers
+2. You should see the landing page with crisis disclaimers
 3. Click **"Get Started"**
 4. Enter a nickname (e.g., `TestUser123`)
 5. Select an avatar emoji
 6. Click **"Continue"**
 7. You should see the dashboard with 4 tabs
-8. Click **"Rooms"** to see 6 pre-created chat rooms
+8. Click **"Support Rooms"** tab → see 6 pre-created rooms
-9. Click a room to join (chat interface coming soon)
+9. **✅ Click "Join Room →"** on any room
+10. **✅ Chat modal opens** with real-time WebSocket connection
+11. **✅ Type a message** and press Send → see it appear instantly
+12. **✅ Test crisis detection**: Type "I feel hopeless" → see message highlighted
+13. **✅ Test crisis alert**: Type "I want to hurt myself" → red banner appears with helplines
+14. Open a second browser window (incognito) and join the same room with a different nickname
+15. **✅ Send messages between windows** → see real-time sync
+16. Close one window → see "User left the room" notification

 #### 12. Verify Database